 In the logistics and transportation industries, downtime is one of the most fearsome issues.
 Predictive maintenance will become key to lessen the number of these situations by providing a real-time remote diagnosis of vehicles.
 Last year, Michelin has announced that all of its automotive tires will be equipped with RFID by 2023.
 While drivers will be able to see tire status on their dashboard themselves, Michelin explicitly points out that RFID-enabled tire monitoring is essential to making automated vehicles economically feasible.

-With the rapid proliferation of autonomous vehicles, legislative matters become paramount.
+With the rapid proliferation of autonomous vehicles and other embodiments of AI in transportation, legislative matters become paramount.
 Most importantly, who needs to be held accountable in case of an accident?
 The answer to this question is a decisive factor in the widespread AV adoption.
 Currently, it all comes down to manufacturers working closely with governments and research organizations to create a supportive environment for technical development while ensuring safety.

 Level 5 autonomy relies upon advanced AI algorithms including convolutional neural networks, which are still often complex to decipher.
 Not only it’s difficult to understand why exactly an embedded AI system makes certain decisions, but some of the ethical complexities also remain unsolved.
 Many fatal accidents can’t be avoided, implying that fully autonomous vehicles would need to make some of the toughest ethical decisions.
 For example, should an AI system decide to run over pedestrians to save the passengers or vice versa?
 For autonomous vehicles to become a reality, such issues need to be definitively resolved.